 - Setting expectations and instructing the user on their next nav step

 - Schedule your free consultation

 - Andrew Lassetter: LinkedIn

 - Benjamin Shapiro: Bio // Podcast Network // Twitter // LinkedIn

 Ben: Welcome to Mobile Month on the Voices of Search podcast.
 I’m your host, Benjamin Shapiro, and today we’re going to take a closer look at the small screen and discuss what SEOs need to know about optimizing their strategies, content and technology for max impact on mobile devices.

 Ben: Joining us today is Andrew Lassetter who is a Product Design Manager at Udemy, which is an online learning destination that’s helped over 30 million students, companies, and governments gain the skills they need to compete in today’s economy through over 100,000 courses taught in 50 different languages.

-Ben: To schedule your free digital diagnostic, go to Searchmetrics.com/Diagnostic.
+Ben: To schedule your free consultation, go to Searchmetrics.com/request-free-consultation.
 Okay, here is our interview with Andrew Lassetter, Product Design Manager at Udemy.
 Andrew, welcome to the Voices of Search podcast.